sinamov/VoC-Analytics-Platform/README.md

 ## Tech Stack

-This project is built using a modern, scalable, cloud-native tech stack, demonstrating skills across the entire MLOps lifecycle.
+This project is built using a scalable, cloud-native tech stack, demonstrating skills across the entire MLOps lifecycle.

 ### Cloud & Infrastructure (IaC)